Abibubble/milestone2-harry-potter-quiz/README.md

 ## User Experience (UX)
 ### Initial Discussion
 My initial requirements for this project was to create a fun, interactive quiz that could be enjoyed by anyone.
+My target audience is Harry Potter fans and their friends and family.
+Luckily, this covers a large part of the population.
 The target demographic is incredibly mixed, as Harry Potter is enjoyed by people of all ages and genders.

 The main features that I wanted to include are:
 * Interactive quiz elements.
 * A score counter for correct answers.
 * A progress bar so that the user can see how far through the quiz they are.
-* Choose your house, the questions correlate to which house is chosen.
+* Choose your house, and the questions correlate to which house is chosen.
 * Audio that can be toggled on and off, which changes depending on which page you're on.
 * A timer that ends the quiz if the time runs out.

 ### User Stories
 #### Client Goals
-* The quiz needs to be easily accessible, with instructions and audio settings available.
+* The quiz needs to be easily accessible, with instructions and audio settings available throughout.
 * The quiz needs to be personalised to each user.
 * It needs to be easy to see how many questions there are, and how many correct answers have been made throughout the quiz.
 * It needs to be instantly engaging to enourage the user to play the game.
 * Questions needs to be randomised and drawn from a large bank of available questions.
+* It must be easy to see how much time the user has left to complete the quiz.
 * Manouvering around the site needs to be straightforward.
 * The user must be able to give up on the quiz if they wish to, and return to the homepage.